logos-electromechanical/MultiSpork/MultiSpork/documentation/MultiSporkSystemDescription.md

 During the pre-trigger state, the MCU commands the MAX11300 to sample the target channel(s) and saves the buffer such that when the trigger condition occurs, the app can display data from both before and after the trigger condition.

+Trigger conditions can come from any of the following sources:

+* Analog input
+* Digital input
+* Analog output
+* Digital output
+* Internal timebase

+Any of the following conditions can be used to trigger a capture

+* Level trigger
+* Edge trigger
+* Periodic trigger
+* Free run

 ### Triggered Capture ###

 During a triggered capture, the device captures and streams data until it reaches the end of the specified capture window.
 It then either returns to the pre-trigger state or to standby, depending on whether the triggering is set to be continuous or one-shot.